Amazon Appstore Payments

 - Q: Where can I find reports for my app?

-- Find the various reports for your app by clicking the Reporting tab of the developer portal and then selecting a report type from the Reporting tab.
-See Viewing Reports for Your App.
+- Find the various reports for your app by clicking the Reporting tab of the Developer Console and then selecting a report type from the Reporting tab.
+See Reporting Overview.